mapbox/batfish/docs/configuration.md

 Type: `boolean`.
 Default `true`.

+**Set this option to `true` if you are using your own client-side router, or otherwise do not need multiple Batfish pages.**

 By default, links are hijacked (with [link-hijacker]) and checked against your site's routes.
 If the link targets one of your routes, it will make a client-side change, instead of functioning as a regular link (with a regular page load).
 You can prevent this behavior by adding `data-batfish-no-hijack` to the link itself or to any of its descendents.

-If you want to disable this link-hijacking altogether, handling it all yourself, you can set this option to `false`.
+If you want to disable this link-hijacking altogether, handling it yourself, you can set this option to `false`.

+### manageScrollRestoration

+Type: `boolean`.
+Default `true`.

+**Set this option to `true` if you are using your own client-side router, or otherwise do not need multiple Batfish pages.**

+By default, restoration of scroll state during client-side browser navigation is managed by Batfish (with [scroll-restorer]).

+If you want to disable Batfish's scroll restoration altogether, handling it yourself or ignoring it, you can set this option to `false`.

 ### webpackLoaders